Voriconazole

 Invasive aspergillosis and serious fungal infections due to Fusarium spp. and Scedosporium apiospermum

 See Table 1.
-Therapy must be initiated with the specified loading dose regimen of intravenous voriconazole on Day 1 followed by the recommended maintenance dose (RMD) regimen.
+Therapy must be initiated with the specified loading dose regimen of intravenous Voriconazole for injection on Day 1 followed by the recommended maintenance dose (RMD) regimen.
 Intravenous treatment should be continued for at least 7 days.
 Once the patient has clinically improved and can tolerate medication given by mouth, the oral tablet form or oral suspension form of voriconazole may be utilized.
 The recommended oral maintenance dose of 200 mg achieves a voriconazole exposure similar to 3 mg/kg intravenously; a 300 mg oral dose achieves an exposure similar to 4 mg/kg intravenously [see Clinical Pharmacology (12.3)].

-See Table 1.
+Candidemia in non-neutropenic patients and other deep tissue Candida infections See Table 1.
 Patients should be treated for at least 14 days following resolution of symptoms or following last positive culture, whichever is longer.

 Table 1: Recommended Dosing Regimen (Adults)

-Intravenous infusion | Intravenous infusion | Oralc | |
+Intravenous infusion Intravenous infusion

-Invasive Aspergillosisd | 6 mg/kg every 12 hours for the first 24 hours | 4 mg/kg every 12 hours | 200 mg every 12 hours |
+Invasive Aspergillosis† 6 mg/kg every 12 hours for the first 24 hours 4 mg/kg every 12 hours

-Candidemia in non-neutropenic patients and other deep tissue Candida infections | 6 mg/kg every 12 hours for the first 24 hours | 3 to 4 mg/kg every 12 hourse | 200 mg every 12 hours |
+Candidemia in nonneutropenic patients and other deep tissue Candida infections 6 mg/kg every 12 hours for the first 24 hours 3-4 mg/kg every 12 hours‡ *

-Scedosporiosis and Fusariosis | 6 mg/kg every 12 hours for the first 24 hours | 4 mg/kg every 12 hours | 200 mg every 12 hours |
+Scedosporiosis and Fusariosis 6 mg/kg every 12 hours for the first 24 hours 4 mg/kg every 12 hours

 Method for Adjusting the Dosing Regimen in Adults